Police say the Riverdale Jewish Center was attacked at 1:30 a.m.

 The proximity of the synagogues and the time of the crime leads investigators to believe they are only looking for one suspect.

-Some are not feeling a sense of safety after seeing the smashed windows and broken glass on the ground floor of four houses of worship - including the Chabad of Riverdale - that was targeted twice in one night.
+Some in the community are not feeling a sense of safety after seeing the smashed windows and broken glass on the ground floor of four houses of worship - including the Chabad of Riverdale - that was targeted twice in one night.

 Police are now investigating the rash of vandalism as hate crimes.
 Video shows one man seen repeatedly smashing windows with rocks at the Young Israel of Riverdale.

 "I try and be devil's advocate to try to understand where they're coming from," said Riverdale resident Edith Tardivono, "maybe they may be on something, they weren't raised right."